rishavk17/2024s_qtm350_ps01/README.md

 # 2024s_qtm350_ps01
+# Project name: Benford's Audit
-# This project's goal is to learn about how to use GitHub for any future coding projects we wish to pursue.
+# This project's goal is to have a program that can scan every 10K in existence and use Benford's Law to determine which companies are fraudulent.